daneofmanythings/calcuroller/README.md

 - `ma#`: 'Maximum' The ceiling that any of the dice rolled in the expression can be.
 - `kl#`: 'Keep Lowest' Keeps the # lowest dice rolled in the expression.
 - `kh#`: 'Keep Highest' Keeps the # highest dice rolled in the expression.
 - `[tag]`: The tag modifier.
-Has no influence on the roll, but it is tracked and returned with the associated expression
+Has no influence on the roll, but it is tracked and returned with the associated expression in the metadata (covered in server usage).

 Here is an example using some of the modifiers: `d12qu4mi2kh2[cold]` This dice expression will roll 4 d12 dice.
 Lets say, for example, the rolls ended up being [8, 1, 6, 2].